-Damascus: Dr Bassam Barakat and Nahed al Husaini of Veterans Today are at the residence of Dr. Najm Hamad al Ahmad.
+Damascus: Dr Bassam Barakat and Nahed al Husaini of VT are at the residence of Dr. Najm Hamad al Ahmad.
 I met Dr. Najm in 2014 during the Damascus Counter-Terrorism Conference I attended with Colonel Hanke, Jim W. Dean, Mike Harris and others.
 I got to know Dr. Najm well and we became friends.

 We were given full access to their court records and were allowed to interview judges and prosecutors.
 Our discussions covered a number of areas.
 What was surprising, as it differed from what we had been told, was Syria’s program of releasing former jihadists and returning them to their homes and families.
 Thousands who had laid down their arms had been released.